Pragith/pragith/pragith-net/app/content/blog/2023/2023-03-09-vector-databases-missing-stack.md

 Why?
 Because in the current AI gold rush, speed of implementation is the only metric that matters.
 I can spin up an index in 5 seconds.
 I don't need to configure persistent volumes or worry about replication lag.

 We treat the Vector DB as a "Cache of Knowledge."
 If it goes down, we can rebuild it from the source (Confluence/Snowflake).
 It is not the system of record.

+## What I Would Decide Early

+Decide whether the vector store is a cache or a source of truth.
+If it is a cache, optimize for rebuild speed and observability.
+If it is a source of truth, you need backups, SLAs, and long-term retention.

+We chose cache, and that decision saved us from over-engineering.
+It kept the system simple while we proved the use cases.